Here's How To Make DIY Teeth Whitener With Only 2 Ingredients

 From professional whitening sessions at the dentist, to at-home products such as gels and strips, there are a plethora of options out there to offset our love of tooth-staining beverages.
 Unfortunately, most are fairly exxy and involve chemicals.

-Thankfully, beauty blogger Farah Dhukai recently came up with a budget-friendly all-natural teeth whitening alternative that really works, and involves only two ingredients.
-It’s so easy, we’re already completely obsessed with using this treatment on a regular basis.
-Best of all, the ingredients required are likely already in your kitchen cupboard, so you can give Dhukai’s DIY teeth whitener a go right now.
+Thankfully, there’s a budget-friendly all-natural teeth whitening alternative that really works, and involves only two ingredients.
+Best of all, the ingredients required are likely already in your kitchen cupboard, so you can give this DIY teeth whitener a go right now.
 Here’s how to make it…

 DIY Teeth whitener